Representative Regiment of the Polish Armed Forces: History

 The first honor guard unit of independent Poland was formed in 1954.
 In 1969, it was divided into the Representative Honor Guard Company of the Polish People's Army and the newly created State Honors Company.
 The first company represented the armed forces during state ceremonies while the second company was supposed to guard the Tomb of the Unknown Soldier, and other memorial sites in Poland.
 In 1982 the use of the Polish Rogatywka was restored to the soldiers of the guard of honor.
 The company was dissolved in 1990 following the fall of communism in the Polish People's Republic.
 The company was restored on January 1, 1993 with direct subordination to the Commander of the Warsaw Garrison.
 It eventually became the 1st Honor Guard Company of the Representative Honor Guard Battalion of the Armed Forces in 2001, acting as an independent joint-service formation with personnel from service branches of the armed forces.
-On 31 March 2018, the battalion became the 1st Guards Battalion, Representative Honor Guard Regiment of the Armed Forces, following yet another Armed Forces-wide reorganization of its ceremonial units.
+On 31 March 2018, the battalion became the 1st Guards Battalion, Representative Regiment of the Armed Forces, following yet another Armed Forces-wide reorganization of its ceremonial units.
 The regiment received its colors a year later at the Tomb of the Unknown Soldier in Warsaw by President Andrzej Duda.